alexpana/kreativity-ui/PERFORMANCE.md

 ### Allocation rules

-- Never, ever, ever allocate objects in the `update` methods.
+- Never, ever, ever allocate objects in the `update` method.
+This holds for `draw` methods since they get called each frame, for each widget.
-- When absolutely necessary, use an object pool to allocate objects in the `update` methods, and release them before returning from the method.
+- When absolutely necessary, use an object pool to allocate objects in the `update` method, and release them before returning from the method.
 Using fields for temporary values is encouraged.
-- Don't use lambdas in the `update` methods.
+- Don't use lambdas in the `update` method.
 They generate A LOT of junk.
-- Don't iterate using for each in the `update` methods (avoids the allocation of iterators).
+- Don't iterate using for each in the `update` method (avoids the allocation of iterators).
 - When arrays are needed create one array, and empty it each frame.
 Emptying the array doesn't change its capacity, which avoids allocations.
 - Overload methods which require data objects with methods that take as arguments